 The main thing about Sonos, and we've been advocates of the system for a long time on Pocket-lint, is that it removes some of the fuss normally connected with wireless audio streaming.
 You don't have to pair your phone with any of the speakers.
 All of them are controllable through the same application, no matter where in the house they are located, and because they don't need to connect to your home router via Ethernet, they can be placed wherever you like in your home.

-It is also staggeringly easy to setup and seeing as it is the Sonos software that drives the system, new features are being introduced all the time that's compatible even with some of the oldest components.
-The TruePlay software that was announced in September 2015 with the new Play:5 speaker is a great example of this.
+It is also staggeringly easy to setup and seeing as it is the Sonos software that drives the system, new features are being introduced all the time that are compatible even with some of the oldest components, such as the TruePlay software announced in September 2015.

 TruePlay allows you to tune any of the Sonos speakers you have or are planning to have according to the room they are in, helping them deliver the best sound they are capable of, even if they are in a cupboard.
 It's super simple to do and it makes a big difference.